 In that short statement, Mr. Zigler has captured the very essence of running a successful company.
-Take care of your employees, respect them and make them feel that they are all part of something greater then themselves, a team.
+Take care of your employees, respect them and make them feel that they are all part of something greater than themselves, a team.

-When a business is successful is it directly related back to the efforts and dedication of hard working employees who care about the business because they view themselves as part of it and not simply working for it.
+When a business is successful is it directly related back to the efforts and dedication of hard-working employees who care about the business because they view themselves as part of it and not simply working for it.